kamst01/brevard_pools/index.md

 2. **Empty skimmer and Pump basket**-
    * Every visit we leave your baskets free of debris.
 Emptying of baskets allows maximum water flow.
 Inspection of O-ring at the pump lid upon opening, lube if necessary.
 3. **Net debris off surface of water**-
-   * We use the highest quality nets to capture the smallest debris and pollen.
+   * We use the highest quality nets to capture the smallest debris and pollen and our technicians are netting experts!
+We use a technique to net every inch of surface area of the water.
 4. **Vacuum every single visit**-
-   * No matter what we will use the proper vacuuming technique needed every visit.
+   * Pool will be vacuumed every single visit.
+We have the newest in pool vacuum technology as well as the old faithful system hose and vacuum head.
+We use the same technique to vacuum every inch of the bottom of the pool, every single visit.
+A fun fact we call this technique "mowing the lawn" because you wouldn't miss a blade of grass mowing the lawn; well we won't miss anything in your pool either!
-5. Net remaining debris until spotless.
+5. **Net remaining debris until spotless**-
    * By spotless we mean it!
+Debris as well as nails or metal toys can leave unwanted stains.
+We can remove the metal or debris and work on removing any stains*.
-6. **Brush entire surface of pool**
+6. **Brush entire surface of pool**-
    * Brushing the walls, floor, steps, stairs, etc; every visit!
 All while focusing on spots/stains that require more attention.
 7. **Check/Balance chemicals**-
    * We balance the pool accordingly to the weather conditions.
 Checking and maintaining the following chemicals: Chlorine, Salt, P.H., Alkalinity, Stabilizer-CYA, Calcium Hardness.
 Phosphates* and nitrates will be tested and removed as necessary.